 The 2050 net-zero target of the Roadmap Act is dependent on emissions reductions made this decade.
 Unless major progress is made by 2030, it is unlikely that future targets are achievable.

 In December 2020, the administration released the interim 2030 Clean Energy and Climate Plan (CECP).
 This interim plan was issued prior to the enactment of the Roadmap legislation and targeted a 45% emissions reduction.
-The plan is now being redrafted to meet the 50% reduction required by the Roadmap Act.
+A redrafted final plan was released in June 2022.
+This plan complies with the Roadmap Act and its targets of a 50% reduction in GHG emissions reduction by 2030 and net zero carbon by 2050.

 This Environmental Justice Council is directed to review the environmental justice definition every five years.